zjavkovam/DP-QSAR-Skin-Irritation/README.md

 Key features include:

-- Automated calculation of molecular descriptors and fingerprints.
+- Automated calculation of molecular descriptors.
 - Support for handling invalid SMILES strings and missing data.
 - Implementation of multiple machine learning algorithms for classification.
 - Tools for evaluating model performance with detailed metrics.